-Start by clicking on the text & images panel to make it active.
-From here:
+Start by selecting the text & images panel to make it active.
+Then from the panel toolbar, select Edit.

 Click on the Arrangement dropdown to change the position of your image and text, e.g: move the image to the right of the panel instead of the left.